-Rural Crime Survey 2021 Survey results
+Survey results

 Nearly 3,000 people, who live or work in the countryside, took the time to give us their views on how crime impacted on their lives, about crimes that had been committed against them, and the policing of rural communities.
-We undertook our annual rural crime survey in November 2021 and is partannual rural crime survey.
+We undertook our annual rural crime survey in November 2021.